methnen/m-chart/README.md

 ### 1.1.2 ###

-* Fixed an issue where subsequent charts on the same page inherited the data from the previous chart.
+* Fixed an issue where subsequent charts on the same page inherited the data from the previous chart

 ### 1.1.1 ###